cp-algorithms/cp-algorithms/src/dynamic_programming/divide-and-conquer-dp.md

 are $m \times n$ states, and $n$ transitions for each state.

 Let $opt(i, j)$ be the value of $k$ that minimizes the above expression.
-Assuming that the cost function satisfies the qudrangle inequality, we can show that
+Assuming that the cost function satisfies the quadrangle inequality, we can show that
 $opt(i, j) \leq opt(i, j + 1)$ for all $i, j$.
 This is known as the _monotonicity condition_.
 Then, we can apply divide and conquer DP.
 The optimal "splitting point" for a fixed $i$ increases as $j$ increases.